Leonard

 polypeptides, as well as mutant SIRT1 polynucleotides and

 polypeptides.
-The invention provides polynucleotides that encode
+The invention provides polynucleotides that

-variant SIRT1 polypeptides and fragments thereof.
-Additionally the
+provides variant SIRT1 polypeptides and fragments thereof.

-activity associated with loss of population doubling in the cell.
+having biological activity associated with loss of population

-The invention further provides a method of treating a pathology, a
+doubling in the cell.
+The invention further provides a method

-disease or a medical condition in a subject, wherein the pathology
+of treating a pathology, a disease or a medical condition in a

-responds to an SIRT1 polypeptide.
-The invention also provides a
+polypeptide.
+The invention also provides a vertebrate cell

-encoding a variant of SIRT1, or a fragment thereof, as well as a
+variant of SIRT1, or a fragment thereof, as well as a

 transgenic mammal a majority of whose cells harbor a transgene

-including a nucleic acid sequence encoding an SIRT1 polypeptide.
+including a nucleic acid sequence encoding an SIRT1

-SIRT1 polypeptide in a sample differs from the amount of the SIRT1
+amount of an SIRT1 polypeptide in a sample differs from the

-polypeptide in a reference.
-The invention further provides a
+amount of the SIRT1 polypeptide in a reference.
+The invention

-method of contributing to the diagnosis or prognosis of, or to
+further provides a method of contributing to the diagnosis or

-developing a therapeutic strategy for, a disease or pathology in a
+prognosis of, or to developing a therapeutic strategy for, a

-subject, wherein the disease or pathology responds to treatment
+disease or pathology in a subject, wherein the disease or

-with an SIRT1 polypeptide and wherein the amount of SIRT1
+pathology responds to treatment with an SIRT1 polypeptide and

-polypeptide in the pathology is known to differ from the amount of
+known to differ from the amount of the SIRT1 polypeptide in a

 US8652797

-METHODS FOR IDENTIFYING AGENTS WHICH ALTER HISTONE PROTEIN
+METHODS FOR IDENTIFYING AGENTS WHICH ALTER HISTONE

-ACETYLATION, DECREASE AGING OR INCREASE LIFESPAN
+PROTEIN ACETYLATION, DECREASE AGING OR INCREASE LIFESPAN

 Methods of identifying agents which alter the NAD-dependent

-acetylation status and mono-ADP-ribosylation of nuclear proteins
+acetylation status and mono-ADP-ribosylation of nuclear

-are disclosed.
-The methods further include identifying agents
+proteins are disclosed.
+The methods further include

-which alter the life span or aging of a cell or an organism by
+identifying agents which alter the life span or aging of a

-determining the level of NAD-dependent acetylation and/or ADP
+cell or an organism by determining the level of NAD-dependent

-ribosylation of a nuclear protein.
-The invention also relates to a
+acetylation and/or ADP ribosylation of a nuclear protein.
+The

-proteins in a NAD-dependent manner and has
+acetylates or deacetylates nuclear proteins in a NAD-dependent

-mono-ADP-ribosyltransferase activity.
-Host cells producing the
+manner and has mono-ADP-ribosyltransferase activity.
+Host

-Sir2 protein and antibodies to the Sir2 protein are also provided.
+cells producing the Sir2 protein and antibodies to the Sir2

 US8642284